banestyrelsen/phpmvc08/README.md

 In the asdf folder, edit the .htaccess file (a hidden file) so that the RewriteBase path matches the site's address on the web server.

 ###Step 5.
-Navigate to <path>/asdf/index.php and click module/install to initialize the framework.
+Navigate to [your path]/asdf/index.php and click module/install to initialize the framework.

 #Customizing the framework